-- Apply readings and research findings in areas of instructional leadership and Christian school management. - Acquire skills to initiate, supervise and lead spiritual, instructional and management practices in Christian schools. - Develop biblical based philosophies of instructional leadership and management practices.
+- Apply readings and research findings in areas of instructional leadership and Christian school management. - Acquire skills to initiate, supervise and lead spiritual, instructional and management principles in Christian schools. - Develop biblical based philosophies of instructional leadership and management practices. - Apply knowledge of content areas and curriculum goals to design, supervise and assess appropriate instruction in the Christian school. - Integrate appropriate technology and resources to support instruction in the Christian school. - Demonstrate skill in critical thinking, problem solving and leading stakeholders.